Hemel (film): Plot

-Hemel (Hannah Hoekstra) is a young woman who frequently has one night stands with strangers.
+Hemel (Hannah Hoekstra) is a young Dutch woman, approximately age 25, who frequently has one night stands with strangers.
 She has a close relationship with her father, Gijs (Hans Dagelet).
-Joining her father for a dinner party she witnesses him break up with his girlfriend, Emma, just beforehand causing an awkward scene at the party.
+Joining her father for a dinner party, she witnesses him break up with his girlfriend, Emma, just beforehand—causing an awkward scene at the party.

 Hemel talks to her father's girlfriend in the bathroom afterwards by telling her that relationships last as long as they last.
 The ex-girlfriend accuses Hemel of taking more than she gives.

-On a subsequent night Hemel goes home with a stranger named Jimmy and their sexual encounter turns violent when he strangles and then rapes her.
-Afterwards Hemel goes to her ex-stepbrother, Teun's birthday party where she interrogates his Christian girlfriend, Annabella, telling her that it is a waste that she's suppressing her lustful desires and waiting for sex until marriage.
+On a subsequent night, Hemel goes home with a stranger named Jimmy and their sexual encounter turns violent when he strangles and then rapes her.
+Afterwards, Hemel goes to her ex-stepbrother, Teun's birthday party where she interrogates his Christian girlfriend, Annabella, telling her that it is a waste that she's suppressing her lustful desires and waiting for sex until marriage.

-Meanwhile, at the auction house where he works, Gijs gives his girlfriend, Sophie, an auctioneer a ring that says "You make me human."
+Meanwhile, at the auction house where he works, Gijs gives his girlfriend Sophie, an auctioneer, a ring that says, "You make me human."
 He invites her along to meet Hemel on her birthday but beforehand tells her that Hemel was an accident and her mother committed suicide.
-Hemel is openly hostile towards Sophie but is surprised when she knows about Gijs former girlfriends.
+Hemel is openly hostile towards Sophie and possessive of her father's affection.
+Hemel is surprised to learn that Sophie knows about many of Gijs's former girlfriends.
+Hemel and her father attend an opera performance.
+They hold hands briefly at a particularly moving moment, but then separate.
+They share a cigarette outside the theater.